nestriness/nestri/README.md

 &nbsp;

 > **Note**
-> Nestri is more aligned with Jellyfin/Plex than with Moonlight.
+> Nestri is more closer (in feature comparison) to Jellyfin/Plex than Moonlight.
 Our goal is to develop a comprehensive self-hosted cloud gaming solution for your home server.

 ## Features

-- Save and share your game progress easily
+- Save and share your game progress easily with friends
 - Simultaneously run multiple games on your GPU using Virtio-GPU Venus and/or Virgl
 - Play games using either your integrated GPU or dedicated GPU
 - Enjoy titles from your preferred Game Stores - Steam, Epic Games, Amazon Games, GOG.com